zjchen666/cryptography/security_measures.md

     _Hardware Support_: Modern CPUs include a feature known as the NX (No Execute) bit, which allows the operating system to mark certain memory regions as non-executable.
 The Linux kernel uses this feature to enforce non-executable stack policies.
 7. ### Kernel Address Display Restriction
 When attackers try to develop "run anywhere" exploits for kernel vulnerabilities, they frequently need to know the location of internal kernel structures.
 By treating kernel addresses as sensitive information, those locations are not visible to regular local users.
 Starting with Ubuntu 11.04, /proc/sys/kernel/kptr_restrict is set to "1" to block the reporting of known kernel address leaks.
 Additionally, various files and directories were made readable only by the root user: /boot/vmlinuz*, /boot/System.map*, /sys/kernel/debug/, /proc/slabinfo

+8. ### Dmesg restrictions
+When attackers try to develop "run anywhere" exploits for vulnerabilties, they frequently will use dmesg output.
+By treating dmesg output as sensitive information, this output is not available to the attacker.
+Starting with Ubuntu 12.04 LTS, /proc/sys/kernel/dmesg_restrict can be set to "1" to treat dmesg output as sensitive.
+Starting with 20.10, this is enabled by default.

 ## References:
 https://wiki.ubuntu.com/Security/Features/Historical